JanaLasser/twitter_sampled_stream_v2/README.md

 * Make sure the correct path to the python executable is supplied in the `ExecStart` variable.
 * Make sure the location of twarc is in the system's pythonpath, since `get_sampled_stream.py` needs twarc to run.
 * Systemd services run as root.
 I tried to get them working for a user but failed.
 Mainly because the service then wouldn't start at machine reboot.
 * Files created by the python script run as a service are owned by root.
-File ownership is changed to the supplied user later in the `collect_data.py` script.
+File ownership is changed to the user and group supplied in `server_settings.txt` under `USERNAME` and `GROUPNAME` later in the `collect_data.py` script.
-* Test if the systemd service is running
+* Test if the systemd service is running with

 `systemctl is-active <service name> >/dev/null 2>&1 && echo YES || echo NO`